 – During times that are meant to be for all the guests (sections 1, 2 and 4 above), avoid taking any orders or serving any food or drinks in the whole restaurant.

-– When the dancer is in a particular area, avoid serving that area.
+– When the dancer is in a particular area, avoid serving tables in that specific area.
 Never serve a table that she’s currently dancing for.
 She’ll only be in that spot for a maximum of one song, so let the customers enjoy their special time.
 Their food and drinks can wait a minute.

 If you’re not serving tables while she’s dancing, you won’t have to move around as much anyway.
 But when you do need to, it’s safest to avoid squeezing past her: take a different path, if you can.
 If you can’t, then make sure the dancer knows you’re there by making eye contact – don’t ever assume she can see you otherwise.
 During the sword balancing dance, keep a bigger distance and never squeeze behind her because the dancer can’t turn her head to see you.
 She might turn or swing the sword suddenly, and it could be dangerous.